unicef/giga-open-cost-model/README.md

 * Components: stacks nodes together with a clear and specific purpose (e.g. use case driven - compute cost of fiber connection) prepares the models to join into the entities that solve a specific problem
 * Scenarios: drives the computation by piecing together multiple components and solving a specific problem by deriving a key result.
 Allows same components to serve multiple purposes: e.g. answer the questions of what is the cost of connecting all schools in Rwanda to the internet?
 VS If there is a budget of $10M which schools should be connected to maximize the number of students with internet access?

+Each of the connectivity models is briefly described below.
+For more details please see [here](docs/models.md).
+The cost models are the following:

+* **Fiber Model**: asses the costs of connectivity using fiber.
+Can optionally consider economies of scale, which allows schools that already connected with fiber during modeling to be used as fiber nodes.
+CapEx considers infrastructure costs of laying fiber, modem/terminal installation costs at school and solar installation if needed.
+OpEx considers maintenance of fiber infrastructure, maintenance of equipment at school, costs of internet at the school, and electricity costs.
+* **Cellular Model**: asses the costs of connectivity using cellular.
+CapEx considers modem installation at school and solar installation if needed.
+No other infrastructure costs are considered.
+OpEx considers maintenance of equipment at school, costs of internet at the school, and electricity costs.
+* **P2P Model**: asses the cost of connectivity using point to point wireless technology.
+CapEx considers infrastructure costs of installing a transmitted at a cell tower, modem/terminal installation costs at school and solar installation if needed.
+OpEx considers maintenance of equipment at school, costs of internet at the school, and electricity costs.
+* **Satellite Model**: asses the cost of connectivity using LEO satellite.
+CapEx considers terminal installation at school and solar installation if needed.
+OpEx considers maintenance of equipment at school, costs of internet at the school, and electricity costs.

 ### Architectural Overview

 The architecture of the modeling library can be found [here](docs/arch.md).